KingBlap/KingBlaps-Public-Android-Repository/README.md

 Use these resources at your own risk.

 ## Donate or Tip
-Send $5 to $10 in BitCoin to my Cash app if you like my Public Kodi Setup
+Send $5 to $10 in BitCoin to my Cash app if you like my Public Kodi Setup.

 ![IMG_E0112](https://github.com/user-attachments/assets/8ebfe074-804b-469e-a35b-9cdccac0648f)